 Depending on the paint you use, after it has cured completely for at least two weeks, wet sand the stripes progressively with 1000 and 1500 grit sandpaper.
 Follow up with a good quality rubbing compound like 3M Marine Super Duty Rubbing Compound on a slow speed circular or dual-action buffer.
 Follow that with a high quality glaze like Presta Ultra Cutting Creme polished to a high gloss.
 Interlux advises against this step with their Brightside paint, which was fine with me.
 The new stripes look awesome already.

 Last, apply a high-quality Carnuba-based marine paste wax like Collinite Paste Fleetwax 885.
 Your stripes should shine like glass.
-This same finishing process works wonders to restore dull, oxidized gelcoat, by the way, but you might need to start with 500 grit sandpaper on a badly neglected boat.
+This same sanding, buffing, and waxing process works wonders to restore dull, oxidized gelcoat, by the way, but you might need to start with 500 grit sandpaper on a badly neglected boat.

 Summer Dance looks like a completely different boat now compared to when we bought her.
-She went from frumpy and dated-looking to a class act.
+She went from frumpy and dated-looking to a class act for a little more than $60 in materials.
 The only brown on her now is the original teak brightwork that still looks better than new since I refinished it last year.